mohitjain1911/cicd-kube-docker/README.md

 Welcome to the Continuous Delivery for Docker Containers project!
 In this initiative, we aim to implement a continuous delivery pipeline for Docker containers using tools like Jenkins, Docker Hub, Helm, and Kubernetes.
 The primary focus is on achieving automated building, testing, and deployment of Docker images to a Kubernetes Cluster.

-## Project Objectives

-1. **Continuous Integration Setup:**
-   - Establish a Jenkins-SonarQube-Nexus setup for continuous integration.
-   - Set up Docker Hub for managing Docker images.

-2. **Docker Engine Integration:**
-   - Configure Docker engine in Jenkins for seamless Docker image building.
-   - Install necessary Jenkins plugins for Docker pipeline support.

-3. **Kubernetes Cluster Creation:**
-   - Create a Kubernetes Cluster using Kops on an EC2 instance.
-   - Install Helm in the Kops VM for managing Kubernetes applications.

-4. **Helm Charts Creation and Testing:**
-   - Develop Helm charts with variables for application images.
-   - Test Helm charts in a Kubernetes cluster, ensuring proper functionality.

-5. **Jenkins Pipeline Configuration:**
-   - Create a declarative Jenkins pipeline code for the entire continuous delivery process.
-   - Incorporate build, test, Docker image creation, and Helm chart deployment stages.

-6. **Git Repository Update:**
-   - Update the Git repository with Helm charts, Dockerfile for the application image, and Jenkinsfile for the pipeline code.

-7. **Jenkins Job Creation:**
-   - Set up a Jenkins job for the created pipeline.
-   - Run and test the Jenkins job to validate the continuous delivery pipeline.

 ## Project Scenario

 The scenario involves a microservices architecture where developers make frequent code changes.
 The goal is to automate the entire process, from building Docker images to deploying them in a Kubernetes Cluster.
 This setup ensures that as developers commit code changes, an automated pipeline builds, tests, and deploys the updated Docker images.